srasiah/platform-scheduler/README.md

 ---

+## Employee Extract/Ingest

+- **Extract:**
+  - Employees with status `READY` are exported to CSV, status updated to `EXTRACTED`, and transactionId/createdDate set by DB.
+  - Run: (see service or schedule job via API)
+- **Ingest:**
+  - Reads CSV, creates employees, sets status, and moves processed files.
+  - Run: (see service or schedule job via API)
+- See `SmokeTest.md` for validation steps.

+---

 ## Enhancements & Next Steps
 - Add a UI (React/Thymeleaf) in `web`
 - Add multi-tenancy, observability, and more job types